MrPeanutButters/SOC-Analyst-Homelab-Real-World-Threat-Detection-with-Splunk-Sysmon-Zeek-MITRE-ATT-CK/README.md

-# SOC-Analyst-Homelab-Real-World-Threat-Detection-with-Splunk-Sysmon-Zeek-MITRE-ATTACK
-SOC-style homelab simulating real-world detection workflows using Splunk, Sysmon, Zeek, Hydra, Nessus, and MITRE ATT&amp;CK.
-Built to mirror the tools and techniques used in modern Blue Teams.
 # SOC Analyst Homelab: Real-World Threat Detection with Splunk, Sysmon, Zeek, Suricata & MITRE ATT&CK

 This homelab simulates a real-world Security Operations Center (SOC) environment, built to practice detection engineering, threat analysis, and incident triage.
 Using enterprise-grade tools like Splunk, Suricata, Zeek, and Nessus, this project mirrors the tools and techniques used by modern Blue Teams.